named-data/NDN-CCL-API/interest.rst

 :Parameters:

-    - `exclude`
+    - `keyLocator`
         The :ref:`KeyLocator <KeyLocator>` object.
 This makes a copy of the object.
-        If no exclude is specified, set to a new default KeyLocator(), or to a KeyLocator with an unspecified type.
+        If no key locator is specified, set to a new default KeyLocator(), or to a KeyLocator with an unspecified type.

 Interest.setMustBeFresh Method